ECB Clubmark - Four Themes Overview

 Duty of Care and Safeguarding Children

 A club has a duty of care to ensure any child involved in related activities is protected from reasonably foreseeable forms of harm.
-This means acknowledging that the duty of care exists and putting practical measures in place to minimize the likelihood of foreseeable harm arising.
-This section of the ECB Clubmark assists clubs in discharging that duty.
+This means acknowledging that the duty of care exists and putting practical measures in place to minimize the likelihood of harm arising.
+This section of the ECB Clubmark assists in discharging that duty.

 The Cricket Programme

-Clubs are required to provide suitable intra and/or inter club competition.
-Developing a competition programme is vital for young people as it is one significant reason why many join a club in the first place.
+Clubs should provide suitable intra and/or inter club competition.
+Developing an appropriate competition programme is vital for young people as it is one significant reason why many join a club in the first place.
+There are many different formats of the game that can be used and adapted to suit the varied needs, motivations and lifestyles of current and potential participants.

 Guidance is provided on supervising young players and minimum player to coach ratios.
 Coaching staff have a key role in establishing an appropriate coaching environment and creating a successful playing programme.
 Clubs have to demonstrate that coaches are trained to appropriate levels and that the activities undertaken reflect best practice in the development of young people.

 Knowing Your Club and its Community - One Game